 Elsewhere in North America, Canadian carrier Rogers has deployed Marshmallow to its Galaxy S6 Edge Plus, Galaxy S6 and Galaxy S6 Edge.
 The Galaxy S6 and Galaxy S6 Edge Marshmallow updates arrived after a long delay.

 Thanks to the roll outs and the Galaxy S6 Marshmallow roll out, we know what the Marshmallow update brings to the flagship devices.

 As expected, Marshmallow brings changes to the update’s interface.
 The update replaces blue with white and it changes the look of several app icons.

 The update also features the popular Google Now on Tap feature that allows you to quickly bring up information on whatever you’re looking at simply by holding down the home button.
 It’s one of our favorite Marshmallow features.
 The video above outlines the key features.

-Samsung will be rolling out Android 6.0.1 Marshmallow, the most up-to-date version of Marshmallow from Google.
+Samsung is rolling out Android 6.0.1 Marshmallow, the most up-to-date version of Marshmallow, and the final version from Google.